Do you want to improve yourself every day? Of course, you do, we all do, right?

 Apart from that, Vishen would also increase a little on his benchmark.
 He would do 55 pushups in the next week.
 Why?

 He wanted to create a small challenge that gets him moving.

 You can do the same.
 Now, the challenge you create must be small enough so that you will want to take action.
 If you set the challenge to do 70 or 100 pushups, your brain will sabotage and you know you can never make it even if you wanted to.

 This is what is happening to most people out there.
 They overestimate themselves.
 They set goals that are way bigger than themselves.
 More importantly, their actions don’t justify the results they want.

 They set a goal to earn $1,000,000, but the actions they took just won’t bring them the outcome they want.

-Small increment may sound boring, but with the small victory you earned, you will build more confidence and go higher, slowly.
+Small increment may sound boring, but with the small victory you earned, you will build more confidence and go higher, slowly, but surely.

 In fact, small victories are the game changer.
-Read my article, How To Eat An Elephant, and you will discover why taking small steps are crucial to achieve success in life.
+Read my guide, Why Start Small, and you will understand why taking small steps are crucial to achieve success in life.

-How do you think the idea of setting benchmark goals can help you in life?
-Do you think you can improve yourself in life right now?
+So, do you think the concept of setting a benchmark goal can help you improve every day?

 Let me know your opinion on the comment section below.
 And if you like what you read, remember to share it with others too.